Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Diophantine exponents and extremal manifolds

 \begin{cor} The set of $d$-dimensional non-extremal affine subspaces of $\R^n$ has Hausdorff dimension $(d+1)m-d$. \end{cor}

-Since the space of all $d$-dimensional affine subspaces of $\R^n$, which can be identified with the Grassmannian $\mathbf{Gr}(d+1,n+1)$ through projectivization, has dimension $(d+1)m$, Corollary \ref{NonExtremalDim} simply infers that the non-extremal ones form a subset of codimension $d$ in this Grassmanian manifold. \begin{rem} Observe that $\mathcal{L}$ is contained in a rational hyperplane if and only if $\|A\bm{q}^\mathrm{T}\|=0$ for some nonzero $\bm{q}\in\Z^m$.
+Since the space of all $d$-dimensional affine subspaces of $\R^n$, which can be identified with the Grassmannian $\mathbf{Gr}(d+1,n+1)$ of $(d+1)$-dimensional linear subspaces of $\R^{n+1}$ through homogenization, has dimension $(d+1)m$, Corollary \ref{NonExtremalDim} simply infers that the non-extremal ones form a subset of codimension $d$ in this Grassmanian manifold. \begin{rem} Observe that $\mathcal{L}$ is contained in a rational hyperplane if and only if $\|A\bm{q}^\mathrm{T}\|=0$ for some nonzero $\bm{q}\in\Z^m$.
 Clearly such an $\mathcal{L}$ must not be extremal since $\omega(A)=\infty$.
 It is then interesting to note that the set of such affine subspaces has Hausdorff dimension $(d+1)(m-1)$, which is exactly one less than $(d+1)m-d$. \end{rem}

+\begin{rem} After the completion of this paper, it was pointed out by Dmitry Kleinbock to us that Theorem \ref{ExtremalCondition} had been proved by David Simmons in an unpublished note.
+While his work is not available publicly, a similar argument has appeared in \cite[Lemma 3.4]{SY}.
+We are thankful to Dmitry Kleinbock for the communication in this regard and for sending us Simmons' note.
+Simmons has proved exactly that the higher order exponents in \eqref{KleinbockCondition} are redundant as speculated by Kleinbock.
+Our approach to Theorem \ref{ExtremalCondition} is completely different and actually we deduce Theorem \ref{ExtremalCondition} as a very special case of Theorem \ref{DiophantineExp} below, which is further derived from our novel counting results about the number of rational points close to an affine subspace (see \S\ref{CountingResults}). \end{rem}